What Is Email Security? A Guide for UK Business Owners

 Frequently Asked Questions

-Email security addresses phishing, business email compromise, malware and ransomware delivery via attachments, credential theft through fake login pages, and accidental data loss from misdirected messages.
-With 85% of businesses that experienced a breach identifying phishing as the attack vector (DSIT 2025), email is the single most important channel to secure.
-A comprehensive approach layers filtering, authentication, sandboxing, and staff awareness together.
+Email security addresses phishing, business email compromise, malware and ransomware delivered via attachments, credential theft through fake login pages, and accidental data loss from misdirected mail.
+With 85% of UK breaches involving phishing in 2025, email is the single most important channel to secure.
+A strong approach layers filtering, authentication, sandboxing and staff awareness so one failure is caught by the next.

-Microsoft 365 provides basic spam filtering out of the box, but anti-phishing policies, Safe Links, Safe Attachments, and anti-impersonation rules all require manual activation and ongoing tuning.
-Without these configurations, your organisation remains exposed to sophisticated phishing and impersonation attacks.
-Microsoft Defender for Office 365 Plan 1, included in Business Premium, closes these gaps when a managed service provider configures it properly.
+Microsoft 365 ships with basic spam filtering, but anti-phishing policies, Safe Links, Safe Attachments and anti-impersonation rules all require manual activation and ongoing tuning.
+Left at defaults, tenants stay exposed to sophisticated phishing and impersonation.
+Microsoft Defender for Office 365 Plan 1, included in Business Premium, closes these gaps once a provider configures and monitors it properly.

-Email security inspects messages before they reach users — filtering malicious content, authenticating senders, and sandboxing attachments at the gateway.
-Endpoint security protects the device itself if a threat gets through, using behavioural detection and automated isolation.
-Both layers are essential: with 43% of UK businesses experiencing a breach or attack in 2025 (DSIT 2025), relying on a single layer leaves dangerous gaps in your defences.
+Email security inspects messages before they reach users — filtering content, authenticating senders and sandboxing attachments at the gateway.
+Endpoint security protects the device itself if a threat gets through, using behavioural detection and isolation.
+Both are essential: with 43% of UK businesses breached or attacked in 2025, relying on a single layer leaves dangerous gaps.

 Need Help With This?